 Today sucked.
 Big time.

 We’ve got a tenant who is having trouble paying their rent.
-I won’t get into all the gory details but suffice it to say we’ve postponed things, bent over backwards, they are trying, we are trying, the property owner is trying yet shit is still spiraling down the drain.
+I won’t get into all the gory details but suffice it to say we’ve postponed things, bent over backwards, they are trying, we are trying, the property owner is trying yet sh*t is still spiraling down the drain.
 The courts got involved and the good old Constable lock-out was supposed to happen in just a few hours.
-This is where the law knocks on the door and tells the tenant to step into the driveway while a locksmith changes the locks.
+This is where the law knocks on the door and tells the tenant to step into the driveway while Locksmith 365 changes the locks.

 Not a pleasant experience for anyone involved.